Nija Tactical Knife Review: The Polish-Built Blade Made for Self-Defense

 THE SHEATH

-Za-Pas placed eight grommet holes all around the edge of the sheath, which is awesome as it allows you to attach belt clips to it in multiple different carrying styles.
+Za-Pas placed eight grommet holes around the edge of the sheath, which is awesome because it allows you to attach belt clips in multiple carrying styles.

 Whether you want to wear it vertically, horizontally, or at an angle, this many grommet holes offer you the capability.